MoodBook-Project/MoodBook/README.md

-# MoodBook
+# 🌻 MoodBook

-A simple Android app that suggests books based on user mood
+A simple Android app that suggests books based on the user's mood.

+## Features
+- Choose your current mood (Happy, Sad, Calm, Excited)
+- Get book suggestions related to that mood (coming soon!)

+## UI Preview
+Minimal Kotlin layout with Spinner and Button components.